 If you don’t have a graphic designer in-house, don’t hesitate to pay an experienced professional or choose a good landing page builder that can take your website and landing page to the next level.
 User test questions can help to identify if visitors clearly understand the message of your images.

 Similarly, landing pages should always be related to the ad that brought the customer to your site.

-If they clicked on product promotion, the landing page should show information about that specific product.
+If they clicked on a product promotion, the landing page should show information about that specific product.
 In some cases where you’re promoting several specific products or offers at the same time, creating multiple landing pages is the most effective way to maximize the average visit length.